Alright. I’ll admit it before you guys beat me up for it.

 The point being that analysis is indeed essential.
 But it shouldn’t exceed a certain limit beyond which it ceases to be useful and becomes merely a pastime.
 Overanalyzing.
 Somehow that ends up being worse than not analysing at all.
 Because when you don’t analyse, atleast you can’t opine.
 But when you overanalyze, you tend to make disastrous conclusions.
 And where that leads to….
-Well that’s a seperate story altogether and has been discussed in my previous post, 99 Luftballons.
+Well that’s a seperate story altogether and has been discussed in one of my previous posts, 99 Luftballons.

 To summarize, both analysis and interaction constitute what is called as the ‘necessary evil’.
 They are positive in moderation but in excess, are wasteful.

 Many a times what happens is that we experience something and we choose to neither interact nor analyse.
 Nor do we exactly forget about it.
 Then what happens to such ‘energy’?

 It stays there somewhere, waiting for you to re-discover it.